grame-cncm/faustdoc/mkdocs/docs/manual/optimizing.md

 #### Using Function Tabulation

 The use of `rdtable` kind of compilation done at init time can be simplified using the `ba.tabulate` function to *tabulate* a given unary function `fun` on a given range.
-A table is created and filled with precomputed values, and can be used to compute `fun(x)` in a more efficient way, just by reading the table precomputed value (at the cost of additional  static memory needeed for the table).
+A table is created and filled with precomputed values, and can be used to compute `fun(x)` in a more efficient way (at the cost of additional  static memory needeed for the table).

 #### Using Fast Math Functions